-Foundations for Research Computing is a growing collaborative network of students, faculty, leadership, and staff.
-Spanning multiple schools, departments, and central University administrative units, the Foundations team includes teachers, researchers, event planners, communicators, strategists, technology developers, and librarians, all assembled into four committees.
+Foundations for Research Computing is a collaborative network of students, faculty, leadership, and staff.
+Spanning multiple schools, departments, and central University administrative units, the Foundations team includes teachers, researchers, event planners, communicators, strategists, technology developers, and librarians.
 Please get to know us below!

 Wei Yin is the Research Support & Data Services Librarian at Columbia University Libraries.
 She provides campus-wide research consultations and data literacy instructions related to data finding, data wrangling and data analysis (using Excel, R, Stata, SPSS and Python), and lead library-based Stata and R workshops for the team of Research Data Services at Columbia University Libraries.
 She also manages Columbia University Numeric Data Collection.

 Wei is currently Columbia University's official representative to the Inter-university Consortium for Political and Social Research (ICPSR), Columbia University’s representative at the Roper Center for Public Opinion Research, and a member of The International Association for Social Science Information Services and Technology (IASSIST).

 Wei joined Columbia University Libraries in March 2017.
 She earned a M.S. in Human Geography at Peking University, and a PhD in Economic Geography and International Business & World Trade at The State University of New York at Buffalo.